 Dry tropical forest

 Mainina ponor is located in a unique, primeval forest – the largest remaining dry tropical forest of Timor-Leste.
 In this unique forest have been found new species of animals, such as turtle Chelodina mccordi timorlestensis (described in 2007 and living in the wetlands around the lake) and hardyhead fish Craterocephalus laisapi, living only in Irasiquero River.

 Plans of hydroelectric power plant

 Timor-Leste has a shortfall of electrical energy production facilities.
 There has been proposed to divert part of the water from Iralalaro Lake to the underground power plant through a 4 558 m long underground pipeline.

 Closer investigation shows that the realization of this idea is very complex.
 Construction of tunnels through carbonate rocks nearly always brings unpleasant surprises – enormous voids, underground streams, and flash floods.
-Construction works might bring also changes to hydrological regime of this region, construction of new roads will dissect the primeval forest.
+Construction works might bring also changes to the hydrological regime of this region, construction of new roads will dissect the primeval forest.

 - White, Susan; White, Nicholas; Middleton, George; Report of Findings on the Proposed Iralalaro Hydro-Electric Power Scheme, Timor-Leste, January 2006.
 Accessed in the 22nd May 2011